Back to All Case Studies

 Primary Problem

-Information loss between sales and delivery causing scope confusion, rework, and project delays
+Information loss between sales and delivery causing scope confusion, rework, and delayed project starts

 Solution Implemented